 Ham and Cheese Breakfast Casserole

-Start your day off right with a hearty breakfast casserole.
-Combine diced leftover ham, eggs, shredded cheese, and cubed bread in a baking dish.
-Season with herbs like thyme and parsley, pour a mixture of milk and beaten eggs over the top, and bake until golden and fully set.
-This dish is great for brunch with friends or a family meal.
+Kick your day off right with a hearty breakfast casserole.
+Yeah, the half-used block of shredded cheese in your fridge will also be strongest ham, eggs, and cubed bread into a baking dish.
+Season with such herbs as thyme and parsley, pour a mixture of milk and beaten eggs on top, then bake until lightly golden and completely set.
+This is a great dish to make for brunch with friends or even for family.

 Ham and Bean Soup

-This classic dish is a perfect way to use leftover ham.
-Simply sauté onions, carrots, and celery until tender, then add chopped ham, canned beans, and broth.
-Let it simmer to let the flavors meld together.
-It’s warming, filling, and great for cold weather.
-You could also try adding additional spices or vegetables to personalize it to your taste.
+This is the perfect dish for leftover ham.
+Just sweat onions, carrots and celery until tender, then add chopped ham and canned beans and broth.
+Allow it to simmer so that the flavors meld.
+It’s warming, hearty, and perfect for cold weather.
+Add extra spices or vegetables to make it your own.

 Ham Fried Rice